Skip to content

 Overview

 As a tenant administrator, you have comprehensive control over your tenant's authentication and authorization settings, branding, and user experience.
-This guide covers all configuration options available through the Auth UI.
+This guide covers all configuration options available through the Authifi UI.

 Note: Some features may be restricted to super administrators only, or may require elevated admin scopes.
 These restrictions are noted throughout this guide.